 The Athletic Club & Social – is my a favourite spot for a fun evening with friends!
 Our city needed the equivalent of a comfortable gentleman’s club for Cape Town!
 Picture wonderfully comfortable couches and arm chairs – sport pics on the wall – marvellous decor where you feel like you have stepped back in time……..squash racquets on the wall – yes – it sounds odd – but it is indeed marvellous!
 This spot seamlessly combines:

 - comfort, great service, good food, great decor

 So Cal – secret speakeasy bar – quirkily only open on a Friday and Saturday night from 7pm (and for First Thursdays).
 To find them you have to find Jarryd’s in Church Street (just off Bree Street), you then enter through Jarryd’s through a passageway that takes you to a fab bar and terrace that overlooks Bree Street.
 It feels like a California/Miami beach bar and the bar dishes are Californian/Mexican inspired.
 The food was fun, had great flavours and really well priced.
 I loved our visit – wonderful friendly staff -I loved sitting outside on the terrace on a hot summers night!

 They have a wonderful assortment of cocktails and that many of them arrive wrapped in newspaper!
-I loved the feeling of subterfuge – announcing ones arrival at the front – heading down coffee alley – sneaking in the back door through the loo and then the secret knock to get in.
+I loved the feeling of subterfuge – announcing ones arrival at the front – heading down a little alley – sneaking in a back door and then the secret knock to get in.
 I would recommend booking to sit in the lounge as the chairs were really comfortable and we got to sit right next to the jazz singer.
 I loved her performance.
-Note that they have kept it simple – drinks, nuts and a charcuterie platter – this is not a dinner spot – plan it before or after dinner.
-It would work well with a dinner at Belly of the Beast or Downtown Ramen one street down.
+Note that they have kept it simple – drinks, nuts and a charcuterie platter – this is not a dinner spot, they have light eats– plan it before or after dinner.
+It would work well with a dinner at Belly of the Beast or Downtown Ramen.
 Note that the cocktails are pricey – but worth it!
 Click here to book.
 And please – do not tell others about it!
 It is our secret!